Sometimes if my feet

 I’ve understood so clearly that my time is finite and valuable.
 I also believe that every person has a purpose, which isn’t just to keep running in place as a hamster does on a wheel.

 As I harness my purpose in the world, I seek more and more to utilize my time in ways that make sense in relation to this purpose, where I can see real progress and development.
 I also create boundaries around what I can and can’t do because this too is a manifestation of my self-love.

-Furthermore, it’s important to work on backing up talent with knowledge, and perspective, and skill, which are all acquired over time with experience.
-So, my spiel, in essence, is to cultivate your time like a garden.
+Furthermore, it’s important to work on backing up talent with knowledge, perspective, and skill, which are all acquired over time with experience.
+So then, cultivate your time like a garden.
 It’s okay to slow down in order to learn or to pause in order to figure out a different way because these seeds are the catalyst to your success.

 - Try to create a daily time-based ritual that adds to your intellectual or artistic skill set (i.e. reading, drawing, writing, or studying something new everyday for an hour).